quantcast/android-measurement/README.md

 #### Integrate via External JAR ####

-Once you have the repository cloned you need to add the `QuantcastService.jar` within to your project.
+Once you have the repository cloned you need to add the `QuantcastAndroidMeasurementSdk.jar` within to your project.
 You can do this by simply copying the file into your project's `libs/` directory or if you would like to keep the JAR external and are using Eclipse you can follow [this guide](http://developer.android.com/guide/faq/commontasks.html#addexternallibrary).

 #### Integrate via Library Project ####